terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![latest release](https://img.shields.io/github/v/release/terraform-ibm-modules/terraform-ibm-powervs-infrastructure?logo=GitHub&sort=semver)](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/releases/latest)

-The Power infrastructure for regulated industries module automates the following tasks:
+The Power infrastructure for deployable architectures module automates the following tasks:

-- Creates an IBM® Power Systems™ Virtual Server (PowerVS) workspace
+- Creates an IBM® Power Systems™ Virtual Server (PowerVS) workspace.
-- Creates an SSH key
+- Creates an SSH key.
 - Creates two private networks: a management network and a backup network
-- Creates two [IBM Cloud connections](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections) with an option to reuse the connections
+- Creates two [IBM Cloud connections](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections) with an option to reuse the connections.
-- Attaches the IBM Cloud connections to a transit gateway
+- Attaches the IBM Cloud connections to a transit gateway.
-- Attaches the private networks to the IBM Cloud connections
+- Attaches the private networks to the IBM Cloud connections.
-- Installs and configures the Squid Proxy, DNS Forwarder, NTP Forwarder and NFS on specified host, and sets the host as server for these services
+- Installs and configures the Squid Proxy, DNS Forwarder, NTP Forwarder and NFS on specified host, and sets the host as server for these services by using Ansible roles.

 The following limitations apply to the module: